krystallopez/KL-portfolio/Module Projects/InventoryApp.md

 - The design for this project was mainly focused on user readability and the backend codebase.
-We wanted to make sure that all of information that was needed was being fetched properly from the backend.
+We wanted to make sure that all of the information that was needed was being fetched properly from the backend.
 My team and I held sessions in which we delegated each task necessary to complete the project.

 <br>